Title: Mixture Model based Label Association Techniques for Web Accessibility

 candidate labels in its vicinity must cope with the variability

-relative to the element, distance to the element, etc. Probabilistic
+of the element’s features including label's location relative to the element, distance to the element, etc. Probabilistic

 models provide a natural machinery to reason with